Karrie offers her years of nutritional and athletic experience along with her personal drive to maximize the practicality

 She was the consulting dietitian for the San Antonio Spurs since 2009 - 2017.

 Karrie holds a strong belief in the treatment of eating disorders by using a team approach.
 She works closely with psychologists, family therapists and other disciplines involved in her clients lives.
 She communicates with the therapist to ensure that every aspect of the client’s eating disorder is being addressed.
 She provides nutritional counseling for people with all types of eating disorders, all ages, both male and female.
 The majority of Karrie’s clients seek her guidance based on her extensive experience and successful treatment of individuals with eating disorders.
 Karrie has worked in the field of mental health and nutrition related disorders for over five years.
-Over the last three years, she focused exclusively on eating disorders while under the supervision of a professional mentor.

 Currently, Karrie sees many clients that have been diagnosed with Anorexia Nervosa and Bulimia Nervosa.
 She frequently works with a group of individuals that have what is called Orthorexia Nervosa.
 This term has not yet been officially included in the Diagnostic Stastical Manual of Mental Disorders.
 Orthorexia Nervosa is a phrase coined by Dr. Steven Bratman, which describes an eating disorder in which the client will only eat what they perceive as “healthy food.”
 People suffering from this obsession may display the following signs: